IDGCaptainRussia94/Terraria-SGAmod/README.md

 [USER=61456]@PhilBill44[/USER] : Spriter, made the mod icon, suggestions and ideas, and other things (I honestly couldn't have made that icon, love ya) (I miss you very much Phil :( )

 [USER=75780]@Mister Creeper[/USER] : Former Havoc team Spriter, currently made alot of items including Stormbreaker's sprite.
 Left the team over personal reasons.
 Dev items are left in because I refuse to remove my hard work over his petty reasons.

+DeJuiceTD#2055 (Donno if he has a forums account likely not), Several great sprite contribs!
+Including a few resprites

 Freya manibrandr: Whom I had commissioned some paid sprites (oh where that come from?) of some very specific things I wanted to make in the mod, this would include all the Serious Sam weapons, and Draken

-Dejsprite#0880 : did some sprites
+Dejsprite#0880 : did some sprites, went missing thou :(

+MountainyBear49#0279 : Extremely epic Big Dakka resprite, hail Glory mod in their honor!

 [USER=161571]@El3trick_Plays[/USER] : Made some sprites for items that needed them, pretty awesome!
-Later dropped out of the team without a word and cut all contact with me for seemly no reason.
+Later dropped out of the team without a word and cut all contact with me for seemly no reason, oh well, thanks thou!

-[USER=156265]@Lonely Star[/USER] : did one sprite and kinda went missing, has shown very little activity.
+[USER=156265]@Lonely Star[/USER] : did one sprite and kinda went missing, has shown very little activity, still credit given where due.

+Ajax: Made sprites and alot of cool suggestions.

 [USER=55315]@Kooyah[/USER] : Retired and former Havoc team Spriter, and all of sharkvern's sprites, and a good chunk of havoc item and tile sprites. (also includes backlog sprites, and he even made an improved one, awesome!)

 [USER=58157]@Iggysaur[/USER] : the Havoc team coder before myself, spriter as well, did most of the code for the ported items from that mod.

 [USER=48283]@GabeHasWon[/USER] for making Murk originally.

 Vasyanex - formally on the Havoc team, they need their own mention as they are the only people I don't have 100% perms to use content from, but I really don't want Vasyanex's sprites going to waste or AlexusIchimonji's Caliburn sprites, and they were meant for havoc which I have perms to use now anyways.